snp-tigs/WGS_ESBL-E.COLI_SHEEP_TIGS-NIVEDI/README.md

-# WGS_ESBL-E.COLI_SHEEP_TIGS-NIVEDI
-Whole-genome analysis reveals exchange of ESBL-E. coli genomes between migratory sheep and surrounding farm environments
+# Whole-genome analysis reveals exchange of ESBL-E. coli genomes between migratory sheep and surrounding farm environments

 This repository contains the analytical pipeline and visualization scripts used to investigate the occurrence, genomic characteristics, and antimicrobial resistance (AMR) profiles of ESBL-producing E. coli in migratory sheep and their environments in South Karnataka, India.